-Manners matter whether you’re teeing off, driving or putting.
+Manners matter whether you’re teeing off, driving or putting on the greens.

 With its emerald greens, spectacular weather and world-class courses, Bluffton and Hilton Head Island are known far and wide as a mecca for golfers.